Superformula/frontend-test/README.md

 ## Accomplishments
 - Application deployed and optimized on Vercel.
 - All desktop designs.
+- Multiple filtering feature for each filter
-- Multiple filtering feature (categories on the server-side, price, and "Open Now" on the client-side).
+- Client side and server side filtering (categories on the server-side, price, and "Open Now" on the client-side).
 - Include Maps API on the Restaurant page.
 - End-to-end testing with all functionalities covered.
 - Commit messages convention.